Tanh-wink/es_search/README.md

   pip install elasticsearch==7.9.1

 ## 二、Implement
-1. 使用python实现elasticsearch的封装类，包括了增删改查， 以及批量入库， helpers scan查询方法。
+1. Implement the encapsulation python class of elasticsearch, including addition, deletion, modification, query, batch storage, and helpers scan query methods.
-2. elasticsearch mappings配置对中文使用ik分词器，elasticsearch如何配置ik分词器请参考：https://blog.csdn.net/Thanours/article/details/109619013
+2. The Elasticsearch mappings configuration uses the ik tokenizer for Chinese.
+For how to configure the ik tokenizer in elasticsearch, please refer to: https://blog.csdn.net/Thanours/article/details/109619013
-3. elasticsearch mappings configure query to use BM25 score
+3. Elasticsearch mappings configure query to use BM25 score
 4. Wikipedia data is stored in elasticsearch, and a variety of queries are implemented, including match and multi_match, and compound queries.
 5. You can use multiple keyword queries, or whole sentence questions to query.
 The number of returned results can be specified.